 Treatment is moving beyond the physical, emotional, mental, and spiritual changes that occur when the body is detoxing and the mind is clearing up from alcohol or drugs.
 Sometimes “withdrawal” is physical as with alcohol, heroin, and prescription drugs.
 Treatment is offered to provide patients the experience of making necessary changes while receiving professional support, guidance and therapy.
 Education is provided during treatment, but it is the experience of gaining awareness, insight and judgement.
 Treatment is a group therapy process, rather than a “class.”

 With cocaine and crack, there may be little physical withdrawal.
 Often the patient will become upset or angry during the treatment process and will not understand or believe that their being upset is really a craving to use or drink.
 Patients rarely understsand that the withdrawal has disguised itself as anger, anxiety, depression, or other emotions.
 The addict may also have dreams about their drug of choice.

 The First Step Services has three levels of treatment: Individual/family, Outpatient, and Intensive Outpatient.
-Sometimes an inpatient treatment is necessary before entering the First Step Services outpatient program to ensure the person has “detoxed” in a safe environment with resources to deal with withdrawal symptoms .
+Inpatient treatment could be necessary before entering an outpatient program to ensure the person has “detoxed” in a safe environment with resources to deal with withdrawal symptoms .
 Inpatient begins with Acute Medical Detox (detox) a period of 1 to 4 days of getting the worst of the drugs out of the patient’s body.
 With certain drugs, measurable amounts may linger in the system much longer than the detox period, especially marijuana.
 It could take 6 weeks or more for marijuana to no longer show up on urine drug tests. patient is usually ready to function after a few days.
 Detoxing from alcohol and “benzos” like Valium and Xanax, is the most dangerous.